santiment/academy/src/docs/metrics/xrpl/number-of-accounts/index.md

 ## Description

-- **Total number of accounts** - Counts all addresses which hold any token across time.
+- **Total number of accounts** - Counts all addresses which hold XRP token across time.
 It is computed by summing all holder distribution metrics.
 Holder distribution metrics are computed on top of balances table.
-- **Number of active accounts** - Tracks the number of addresses which have had a balance change in any token in a previous period of time.
+- **Number of active accounts** - Tracks the number of addresses which have either sent or received XRP token in a previous 30, 60 or 90 days.
 It is computed on top of balances table.
 - **Number of accounts with minimum reserves** - computed by summing all holder distribution metrics except the following groups:
     - 0-0.001
     - 0.001-0.01